pingcap/docs-cn/pd-control.md

     config set max-pending-peer-count 64  // Set the maximum number of pending peers to 64
     ```

-- `max-merge-region-size` controls the upper limit on the size of Region Merge (the unit is M).
+- `max-merge-region-size` controls the upper limit on the size of Region Merge (the unit is MiB).
 When `regionSize` exceeds the specified value, PD does not merge it with the adjacent Region.
 Setting it to 0 indicates disabling Region Merge.

     ```bash
-    config set max-merge-region-size 16 // Set the upper limit on the size of Region Merge to 16M
+    config set max-merge-region-size 16 // Set the upper limit on the size of Region Merge to 16 MiB
     ```

 - `max-merge-region-keys` controls the upper limit on the key count of Region Merge.
 When `regionKeyCount` exceeds the specified value, PD does not merge it with the adjacent Region.